facebook/react-native-website/docs/tutorial.md

   }
 }

-// skip this line if using Create React Native App export default App;
 ```

 If you are feeling curious, you can play around with sample code directly in the web simulators.
 You can also paste it into your `App.js` file to create a real app on your local machine.